A new series of articles

 – The state of Scandinavian minimalism in the fashion world.
 (Grailed)

 – Iceland’s citizens reflect on 100 years of independence.
 (Nordic Style Mag)

 – Prince Carl Philip and Princess Sofia of Sweden have released a parenting guide helping parents make sure their children are safe and happy online.
 (Hello!)

 – Kos, Norway’s answer to the Danes’ hygge.
 (Visit Norway)

 – Creative consultant Nina Bruun is launching a pattern bank for those needing to purchase cool, stylish and curated patterns by Scandinavian designers.
 (We Do Patterns)

 – If you are in Copenhagen, you still have a few days to check out the city’s Light Festival 2019, which ends on February 24th.
 It looks beautiful!
 (Copenhagen Light Festival)

 – What and where is Scandinavia?
 A guide to the Scandinavian countries – Geography, language, culture, and more.
 (Scandinavian Standard)

 – Noma 2.0 gets two Michelin Stars in the 2019 Nordic countries guide.
 Discover the other restaurants who earned or lost the elusive fine dining ranking.
 (Eater)

-P.s.: If you enjoy this kind of post and content, don’t hesitate to let me know in the comment section below.
+P.s.: If you enjoy this kind of content, don’t hesitate to let me know in the comment section below.
 Cheers!